filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus msig add-propose [command options] [multisigAddress signer]

 OPTIONS:
-   --increase-threshold  whether the number of required signers should be increased (default: false) --from value          account to send the propose message from --help, -h            show help
+   --increase-threshold           whether the number of required signers should be increased (default: "false") --from                         account to send the propose message from (default: "") --help, -h                     show help (default: "false")

 ```

 ### lotus msig add-approve

 ```
 NAME:
    lotus msig add-approve - Approve a message to add a signer